Learning Beyond the Classroom: CPT, OPT, and On-Campus Work in the United States

 Optional Practical Training (OPT)

 Optional Practical Training (OPT) allows students to find off-campus employment or an internship within their field of study.
 Students enrolled in a science, technology, engineering, or mathematics (STEM) program can also take advantage of an OPT extension.
-International students interested in participating in OPT will need to apply for work authorization with the assistance of their school’s international student advisor.
+Before beginning OPT, international students must apply for work authorization with the assistance of their school’s international student advisor.

-1. Pre-Completion OPT allows students to gain experience in their field of study before graduating and entering the workforce.
-Students can work up to 20 hours per week while studying, and up to 40 hours per week when classes are not in session, such as during summer vacation.
-While it’s possible to participate in OPT prior to earning a degree, it’s more common for students to save their OPT authorization for post-study work.
+• Pre-Completion OPT allows students to gain experience in their field of study before graduating and entering the workforce.
+Students can work up to 20 hours per week while studying, and up to 40 hours per week when classes are not in session.

-Selecting a study abroad program that offers a work-integrated learning opportunity will not only help you build your resume, but also make you more competitive in today’s job market.
+Selecting a study program that includes a work-integrated learning opportunity will not only help you build your resume, but also make you more competitive in today’s job market.

 APPLYINSIGHTS DATA BLOG